 Read Full Transcript EXPAND

-Resilience is a muscle, and we built it.
+SANDBERG: Resilience is a muscle and we build it.

-This is the arrival scene at the Imvepi Camp.
+MILIBAND: This is the arrival scene at the Imvepi Camp

 What do Sheryl Sandberg and David Miliband say now?